 Sometimes I get nostalgic of the things that I never saw, I get nostalgic of all the things that I will never see.
 I know this statement does not make much sense, but it is how I feel.
 I want to see life in all its majesty.
 I really do, from what makes it tick all the way to behavior.

 I want to know how dinosaurs *really* looked like.
 I want to see (again, from a very safe place) a saber tooth tiger.
-I want to see a prehistoric planarian, I want to see… all.
+I want to see a prehistoric planarian, I want to see a Neanderthal (they were humans, you know…), I want to see… all.